hchiam/webApp_MachineLearning_Gesture/README.md

 ## Parameters that worked for "two quick clockwise circles with the mouse":

-For gestures.js, with "confidence > 90, movement dx and dy both > 5 then 0 detection "; commit 8eddc91cbcdf7d5be357abafe91f12a1efb866a9
+For gestures.js, with "confidence > 90, movement dx and dy both > 5 then 0 detection":

 ```
 var snapshots = 50;